 Caring for people is at the core of DHP's activities and DHP works continuously towards the goal of zero injuries.
-There were no fatal accidents in 2019, but there one loss time incident
+There were no fatal accidents in 2020, nor loss of time incidents.

-DHP has zero tolerance for corruption and unethical practices in all activities, and there were zero serious compliance incidents in 2019.
+DHP has zero tolerance for corruption and unethical practices in all activities, and there were zero serious compliance incidents in 2020.

-Assessing environmental risks is part of DHP's daily risk management procedures and practices and there were no serious environmental incidents in 2019.
+Assessing environmental risks is part of DHP's daily risk management procedures and practices and there were no serious environmental incidents in 2020.

-AMBITION TARGET STATUS 2019 HSE and sustainability Prevent incidents and be committed to a workplace without injury or harm Zero serious injuries 0 Prevent corruption and unethical practices in all activities Zero serious compliance incidents 0 Deliver climate-friendly, renewable power and taking responsible environmental measures Zero serious environmental incidents 0
+AMBITION TARGET STATUS 2020 HSE and sustainability Prevent incidents and be committed to a workplace without injury or harm Zero serious injuries 0 Prevent corruption and unethical practices in all activities Zero serious compliance incidents 0 Deliver climate-friendly, renewable power and taking responsible environmental measures Zero serious environmental incidents 0